 - Enter the price to be charged for each transaction.
 You can optionally enter the price in currencies other than your Store's base currency; just click ALL CURRENCIES.
-You will be able to optionally override the price entered here prior to each subscription charge by updating a given customer's subscription price later via the Activity menu in the Dashboard or the /subscriptions API endpoint, as needed.
+You can change the customer's subscription price later via the Activity menu in the Dashboard or the /subscriptions API endpoint, as needed.

 - Click Create.

 - On the list of subscriptions, click the card for the newly created subscription product.
-This opens the subscription product's details.
+The subscription product's details page opens.

 - Click anywhere in the Pricing field to open the Pricing popup window.

 - In the very first field at the top of the Pricing dialog, select Managed for the Subscription Type.

-For more information about the fields of the subscription details, please see Subscriptions.
+For more information about the fields of the subscription details, please see About Subscriptions.

 For more information about the Pricing popup dialog, please see Subscription Pricing.

 Triggering Managed Subscription Billings

-With managed subscriptions, you may present customers with your own unique UI to trigger additional charges, or in some cases--with customer approval--you may charge them without ever requiring them to see or click anything (e.g. if your CSM or account manager obtains verbal approval or an e-mail message from the customer).
+With managed subscriptions, you may present customers with your own unique UI to trigger additional charges.
+Alternatively, you may charge customers (with their approval) without ever requiring them to see or click anything.
+For example, your staff may obtain verbal approval or an email message from the customer.

 Regardless, there are two methods you can use to trigger a managed subscription charge: using the FastSpring API, or via the subscription's detail page in Dashboard.

 Using the FastSpring API

-POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring will take care of the rest.
+POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring takes care of the rest.

 For more information, please see /subscriptions.

 Via the Subscription's Detail Page in the FastSpring App

 - On the Activity tab of the Dashboard, look up the subscription and drill into its details.
 (Note: The easiest method might be to locate the original subscription charge and then click the View Subscription link in the Items section of the order details.)

 - On the subscription's detail page, click the CHARGE command at the bottom left-hand corner of the top section.